-Well it’s St. Patrick’s Day so of course I had to make Corned Beef and Cabbage.
+You can serve Corned Beef and Cabbage any day but if it’s St. Patrick’s Day, it’s mandatory.
 It’s really Corned Beef with Cabbage, Turnips, Potatoes and Carrots so it’s a complete meal.
-If you buy a corned beef brisket sealed in a bag of brine, half the work is already done for you.
-So all that’s left is boiling and chopping.
+You can buy a corned beef brisket sealed in a bag of brine so half the work is already done for you.
+All that’s left to do is boiling and chopping.
 It’s that easy!